About Laura

 Background and Training

 I hold an MBA from UCLA Anderson and a BA in English Literature from the University of Virginia.
-I’m a Certified Professional Co-Active Coach (CPCC) and draw on evidence-based tools in my practice, including the Enneagram, the Leadership Circle Profile, and CliftonStrengths.
+I’m an ICF Professional Certified Coach (PCC) and a Certified Professional Co-Active Coach (CPCC) and draw on evidence-based tools in my practice, including the Enneagram, the Leadership Circle Profile, and CliftonStrengths.

 A Bit More Personally